kaleidos-ventures/taiga-blog/content/2020-08-18_why_is_kanban_not_working_for_me.md

 Is KANBAN suitable for everyone?
 Certainly not, but before questioning KANBAN itself, start analysing your specific KANBAN approach.
 After all, continuous improvement is part of the deal, right?

 ![Screenshot of Taiga showing the kanban mode with several columns (upcoming, ready, in progress, ready to test, done, archived) with cards for each item with pictures from the Princess Bride.]({filename}/images/2020-08-18_why_is_kanban_not_working_for_me/taiga_Kanban-The-Princess-Bride.jpg)
-<small>Taiga’s KANBAN module is flexible and simple, like it should be.</small>
+<figcaption>Taiga’s KANBAN module is flexible and simple, like it should be.<figcaption>